 Fortunately, I looked up some information online and it turns out a bunch of other people have the same freaking issue (design flaw?).
 Some says if you could find a mechanic who isn’t afraid of welding the rest of the bolt out it won’t be too hard, the only thing is he’ll have to separate the engine from the body.
 That means he won’t be able to do it at my home and this car would need a lift.
 Mooore $ !

 So I took advice from this thread and tried it myself (and succeeded!).
 Here are what you need:

 Then you also need this drill bit (1) and a spriral screw extractor (2) from Homedepot.
-Get the drill set there too if in stock.
+Get the angle drill set (drill+battery+charger) there too if in stock.

 Finally, you need a toolkit and a car jack.
 I hope you already have those laying around.
 They are pretty essential.
-If not, you may have to stop by Sears.
+If not, you may have to stop by Harbor Freight.

 1. Start taking off bolts that hold the marked parts below.
 Don’t disconnect any fluid holders, you only need to clear the way to raise the motor a little bit and make room for the drilling later.
 Remove the serpentine belt.

 2. Now with the passenger’s side engine mount off, you can raise the motor up a little bit on this side.
 I put a towel in between to ease the point of contact.

 3. Once the engine is raised properly, it should tilt up like this.
 Then you can start removing the tensioner itself.
 You should be able to recover the broken bolt, a washer, the tensioner and another nut.

 4. Locate the rest of the broken bolt that stuck on the engine block.
 Set your drill forward and use the aforementioned drill bit (1) to dig a hole into the broken part.